 You can also merge feature position data from multiple different files.

-To merge and export feature position information for multiple files:
+Merging and exporting feature position information for multiple files

 - 1. Select files in the File List by clicking on them while pressing the CTRL key. - 2.
 Right-click the selected files, then click Merge Files to AED.
 (Figure 361)